eliandoran/svelte-qrcode/README.md

 - `qrCodeGenerated`: The QR Code is successfully generated
 - `qrCodeRegeneratedWithLogo`: The QR Code is successfully regenerated with the logo
 - `qrCodeGenerationFailed`: The QR Code generation failed.
-Check the console for more information
+Check the console for more information.
+The underlying exception can be retrieved via `e.detail`.

 ```svelte
 <QRCode